-Jazz composition: Double bass, drum set, guitar, piano, saxophone, trombone, trumpet, and vibraphone
+Jazz (Emphasis in Composition or Performance): Double bass, drum set, guitar, piano, saxophone, trombone, and trumpet

 Performance: voice, piano, organ, harp, harpsichord, and orchestral instruments

 Music studies: Students who plan to pursue certification to teach music in Texas public schools should follow the music studies program.

 Department of Theatre and Dance

 The Department of Theatre and Dance affords students opportunities for scholarship and practice in all the principal areas of theatre and dance.
 Students may choose programs of study leading to a variety of academic and professional goals, including teacher certification in both theatre and dance.

 The facilities of the department are among the best available to university programs in the United States.
 In addition to the performance areas, studios, and shops of Texas Performing Arts, the department has the B. Iden Payne Theatre, the Oscar Brockett Theatre (a flexible space black box theatre), a 130-seat laboratory theatre, an extensive costume collection, four dance studios, a drafting studio, a design studio as well as numerous classrooms and rehearsal studios in the F. Loren Winship Drama Building.
 The Department also has a vital connection to the film and TV studios of the College of Communications, including collaborative courses with the Department of Radio-Television-Film.
 Of special interest to students pursuing theatre research is the Performing Arts Collection, housed in the Harry Ransom Humanities Research Center, which contains one of the world’s most important collections of theatre material.

 Programs of study leading to the following undergraduate degrees are offered in the Department of Theatre and Dance: